jayahariv/ass-server/README.md

-# ass-server
+# assembla-server

-This one is a server which supports the Ass-client.
+This one is a server which supports the Assembla-client.

 ## what to do

 - download the code
-- go inside the folder using, 'cd ass-server'
+- go inside the folder using, 'cd assembla-server'
 - run command, 'npm start'